Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Intimate space

-As the essence of this music is in the sharing between the artists and the public, the intimate and welcoming spaces, by favoring proximity and complicity, are more propitious to experience the real fado.
+As the essence of this music is in the sharing between the artists and the public, the intimate and welcoming spaces, by favouring proximity and complicity, are more propitious to experience the real fado.

 intimate fado session in Porto